 Memory is as mysterious as it is fascinating.
 The deeper you dig, the more you want to know.
 This course taught by John Seamon of the Wesleyan University shows how memory works, why it sometimes fails and many other aspects of it but all through clips from films.
 Aimed at making people understand memory in an easy manner without the heavy technical jargon, this course welcomes people with no prior background in psychology.

 Seamon believes there is a lot to learn from films if we watch them with an educated eye.
 Films can facilitate our understanding of memory through people’s stories, showing us for example, how their past shapes their present and much more.

 It is a five-week course which requires one or two hours of commitment every week.
 Check it out here.

 There are people for whom violence has become a reality, a part of their everyday life which makes them vulnerable and contributes to their ill-health.

 Other than armed conflicts, natural disasters and other hazards have continuing effects on health and health systems that can undermine decades of social development.
 Humanitarian crisis such as violence and insecurity, mass population displacement, severely deteriorated daily living conditions and impoverishment present a number of challenges for delivering healthcare.

 From disrupting healthcare services to limiting access to human, financial and technical resources, the challenges of humanitarian crises are wide-ranging.
 In this free course, learners will understand the health needs during and after humanitarian crises, learn about the practical responses to the health needs, look at the new and continuing challenges facing the world and health innovations can help.

-This three week long course is offered by London School of Hygiene and Tropical Medicine and requires the learners to invest three to four hours of their time every week.
+This three-week-long course is offered by the London School of Hygiene and Tropical Medicine and requires the learners to invest three to four hours of their time every week.
 More info on this course here.